kylephillips/wp-nested-pages/readme.txt

 == Changelog ==

 = 3.0.8 =
+* Security Fix: Fixes bug where contributors could quick edit posts not authored by themselves.
 * Adds filters for displaying individual row action/links.
 * Fixes bug where submenu was not expanded when editing a single page, and "replace default" is selected.
 * Fixes bug where toggle icon still displays when all child items are in the trash.